Stapelpanda/zf2-oauth2-provider/README.md

 # oauth2-provider

-A simple and clean Zend Framework 2 wrapper for the oauth2-server-php library.
+A simple and clean Laminas wrapper for the oauth2-server-php library.

 The main features:
-- It allows OAuth2 Server instances to be configured via the ZF Service Manager
+- It allows OAuth2 Server instances to be configured via the Laminas Service Manager
-- It allows the OAuth2 Server to work with ZF Request and Response objects
+- It allows the OAuth2 Server to work with Laminas Request and Response objects
 - It is flexible and minimally invasive, leaving you to manage URLs and routing however you wish
-- You can accept OAuth 2.0 access tokens via [Zend\Authentication] (http://framework.zend.com/manual/current/en/modules/zend.authentication.intro.html)
+- You can accept OAuth 2.0 access tokens via [Laminas\Authentication] (http://framework.zend.com/manual/current/en/modules/zend.authentication.intro.html)
-- You can accept OAuth 2.0 access tokens via [ZF\MvcAuth] (https://github.com/zfcampus/zf-mvc-auth)
+- ~~You can accept OAuth 2.0 access tokens via [ZF\MvcAuth] (https://github.com/zfcampus/zf-mvc-auth)~~ _note: MvcAuth does not support laminas at the moment_

 ## Installation